 Have you ever had one?
 They’re traditionally made for Passover, Hanukkah, and Rosh Hashanah (which is the Jewish New Year and begins at sundown this Wednesday.)
 We only make them for those holidays because they’re fried and really a treat.
 Sometimes I add zucchini, or in this case carrots, for some sweetness.
 And to fool myself into thinking they’re good for us.
 HA.

-You certainly don’t need to be Jewish to enjoy these, though – they’d be perfect for Thanksgiving, too.
+You certainly don’t need to be Jewish to enjoy latkes, though – they’d be perfect for Thanksgiving, too.
 Their deliciousness is truly universal!

 Challah Bread – Belly Full